 Hubbard is a variety of squash, like pumpkins.
 It makes an excellent trap crop since pumpkin insects, like squash vine borers or bugs, love it a lot.

 You can grow the hubbard squash about two weeks before working with the pumpkins.
 Remember to keep them a few feet away from your pumpkins.

 Melons and pumpkins are similar in that they need bees to pollinate.
 Melons also attract earthworms to aerate the soil.

 Furthermore, melons are rich in nutrients.
-They grow into healthy plants and add nutrient-rick elements to your pumpkins, helping them thrive.
+They grow into healthy plants and add nutrient-rich elements to your pumpkins, helping them thrive.

-One of the best plant companions for any crop is cover crops.
+One of the best plants what grows well with pumpkins is cover crops.
 Plants, like peas, enrich the soil with nitrogen.
 They improve the soil and encourage the growth of stronger pumpkins as well.

 Flea beetles love pumpkins, but they prefer eating radishes.
 Hence, it’s a good idea to use radishes as bait to remove all of those pests.

 Pumpkins do not go well with root vegetables.
 They demand abundant nutrients and dislike having their growth hindered by deep roots.